jordond/MaterialKolor/README.md

 [`samples/custom-theme`](samples/custom-theme) is a working version of that.
-Seven accent families instead of three, pressed and raised states, three surface steps, a border ramp and five decorative category colors, all from one seed plus eight accent seeds, with no hand-picked hex in the theme and no hand-written background to content table.
-Its tests assert every content pair reaches WCAG AA in both light and dark.
+Seven accent families instead of three, pressed and raised states, three surface steps, a border ramp and five decorative category colors, all from one seed plus eight accent seeds.

 Run it with `./gradlew :samples:custom-theme:run`.